beaubreedlove/FantasyFootball/rules.md

             1. Draft order will be determined randomly by the commissioner, who will also provide proof that it was fairly chosen.
         1. In subsequent years, draft order will be determined by manager's choice in an order determined by the previous year's standings.
             1. Choice order and deadlines
+                1. 7th place from previous year may choose any draft position by 10am, 4 days before the draft.
-                1. 8th place from previous year may choose any draft position by 12pm, 4 days before the draft.
+                1. 8th place from previous year may choose any remaining draft position by 12pm, 4 days before the draft.
                 1. 9th place from previous year may choose any remaining draft position by 2pm, 4 days before the draft.
                 1. 10th place from previous year may choose any remaining draft position by 4pm, 4 days before the draft.
                 1. 11th place from previous year may choose any remaining draft position by 6pm, 4 days before the draft.
                 1. 12th place from previous year may choose any remaining draft position by 8pm, 4 days before the draft.
-                1. 13th place from previous year may choose any remaining draft position by 12pm, 3 days before the draft.
-                1. 14th place from previous year may choose any remaining draft position by 2pm, 3 days before the draft.
-                1. 5th place from previous year may choose any remaining draft position by 4pm, 3 days before the draft.
+                1. 5th place from previous year may choose any remaining draft position by 10am, 3 days before the draft.
-                1. 6th place from previous year may choose any remaining draft position by 6pm, 3 days before the draft.
+                1. 6th place from previous year may choose any remaining draft position by 12pm, 3 days before the draft.
-                1. 7th place from previous year may choose any remaining draft position by 8pm, 3 days before the draft.
-                1. 4th place from previous year may choose any remaining draft position by 12pm, 2 days before the draft.
+                1. 4th place from previous year may choose any remaining draft position by 2pm, 3 days before the draft.
-                1. 3rd place from previous year may choose any remaining draft position by 2pm, 2 days before the draft.
+                1. 3rd place from previous year may choose any remaining draft position by 4pm, 3 days before the draft.
-                1. 2nd place from previous year may choose any remaining draft position by 4pm, 2 days before the draft.
+                1. 2nd place from previous year may choose any remaining draft position by 6pm, 3 days before the draft.
                 1. 1st place from previous year will be assigned the only remaining draft position.
             1. Setting preferences and defaults
                 1. Any manager may post a list of draft position preferences publicly to the league at anytime and the most preferred draft position in their preference list will be automatically selected for them.